aldreth/lammas-records/recordings/choral/begone-dull-care.md

 coverImage: "../../src/images/recordings/begone-dull-care.jpg"
 performer: The Choristers of Lichfield Cathedral
 directors:
-  - "Director: Andrew Lumsden"
+- 'Director: Andrew Lumsden'
-  - "Organ: Robert Sharpe"
+- 'Organ: Robert Sharpe'
 contentHtml: |-
   <h1>Begone Dull Care</h1>
   <p>At the heart of a Cathedral Chorister's life is the beautiful service of Evensong (in many places sung at least six times a week) and it therefore seems appropriate to open our disc with one of the most popular unison settings of the Evening Canticles.
 George Dyson studied composition at the Royal College of Music from 1900-04 and was later Director there, having been Director of Music at several leading schools, including Winchester College.
 The Magnificat sweeps along with enormous vigour and energy whilst the completely contrasting Nunc Dimittis is more reflective.
 The piece is particularly well-crafted with some very mellifluous lines and can be just as easily performed by young broken voices as by upper voices.</p>